tquadrat/tquadrat.github.io/stuff/gradleHacks.md

 Although the `javadoc` tool itself still supports this, it does not work properly when used with Maven or Gradle.

-Maven is using a special copy operation that takes care of the additional files, but for Gradle I had to create my own solution<sup>[^alternate]</sup>.
+Maven is using a special copy operation that takes care of the additional files, but for Gradle I had to create my own solution[^alternate].

 [^alternate]: Meanwhile I got a tip that Gradle's JavaDoc task should work on `project.sourceSets.main.getAllJava()` instead of on `projects.sourceSets.main.getAllSource()`.
 If true, it should help if I add all the `doc-files` folders and their contents to the source set.
 I need to test this …